alexalemi/blog.alexalemi.com/a-degree-of-certainty.md

 # Appendix B - Categorical Generalization

-This idea easily extends to Categorical distributions, where the flat statistical manifold corresponds to the positive octant of the n-sphere as discussed in Bengtsson et al.<a href=#quantum2"><sup>xxa-quantum2</sup></a>
+This idea easily extends to Categorical distributions, where the flat statistical manifold corresponds to the positive octant of the n-sphere as discussed in Bengtsson et al.
+<a href="#quantum2"><sup>xxa-quantum2</sup></a>

 <aside><sup id="quantum2">xxa-quantum2</sup>
  Bengtsson, Ingemar, and Karol Życzkowski. <a href="https://www.google.com/books/edition/_/sYswDwAAQBAJ?hl=en&gbpv=0">Geometry of quantum states: an introduction to quantum entanglement</a>.
 Cambridge university press, 2017.